zgparsons/zachary-blog/src/posts/static-site-generators.md

 description: An introduction to Static Site Generators (SSGs)
 layout: layouts/post.njk
 metaTitle: Static Site Generators - An Introduction
-metaDesc: A post about Static Site Generators - written by Zachary Parsons and published at zacharyparsons.co.uk
+metaDesc: A general introduction to Static Site Generators.
+This post covers what they are, and why they are a good choice for website devs - written by Zachary Parsons.
 date: 2020-05-01T00:00:00.000Z
 tags:
   - Jamstack